 Danny says: “It’s still a very current topic and I think it is important that we educate people about what really happened in the 1960s.
 Not a lot of people of my generation know, that even post World War Two in the Sixties that neo-Nazism was still a thing.
 In terms of relevance now, it’s very topical.”

-Danny says: “I’ve always been a huge fan of Eddie Marsan, he’s from my neck of the woods and I’ve always followed his career.
-It was an honour to work with him.
+“I’ve always been a huge fan of Eddie Marsan, he’s from my neck of the woods and I’ve always followed his career.
+It was an honor to work with him.
 Meeting Eddie was a highlight for me but generally, it’s always nice to come on set and work hard with a lot of like-minded people.
-All of the cast and crew, we all want this to be the production it deserves to be.
+All of the cast and crew want this to be the production it deserves to be.
 It’s nice to come on set and feel that passion and really work towards making sure this is a wonderful, finished product.
 That’s definitely one of the best things about this job.”

 “It’s a very educational piece and I think it’s important for people to watch,” says Danny.
 “I think it’s really important to learn about different eras, because it prevents us from going backwards.
 I think there’s a real danger of us doing that as a society.
 I hope this show sparks a conversation more than anything.
 I feel that after watching it, the right questions will be asked, and the right questions will be answered.
 Hopefully, it will deter certain people from a certain way of thinking and encourage people to educate themselves properly.”